NeilsBored/Don-t-Panic/README.md

 <br>
 <b>What is this?</b>

-DON’T PANIC (Path B only) is a supply-chain-aware forecasting toolkit built on IBM Granite Time Series Foundation Models (TSFM).
+DON’T PANIC is a supply-chain-aware forecasting toolkit built on IBM Granite Time Series Foundation Models (TSFM).
 It uses Tiny Time Mixer (TTM) models with mix-channel decoding to learn cross-series influence (e.g., supplier → customer).
 The project is JSON-first, Docker-ready, and comes with a small FastAPI service.

 <br>
 <b>You get:</b>